 - Want to learn in a highly regarded program with an innovative approach to teacher education

 - Wish to gain valuable classroom experience in a pre-school or primary school setting to enable you to enter the classroom ready to support the growth and development of all your students

-- Seek a program that provides you with a PEL (age 0 to grade 3) and an ESL endorsement upon completion
+- Seek a program that provides you with a PEL (birth to 3rd grade) and an ELL endorsement upon completion

 - Principles of child development that affect teaching and learning

 - Different instructional and evaluative methods and their historical and theoretical foundations

 - Methods for teaching content and skills in a supportive learning environment

 - How to incorporate technology into practice

 - Techniques for developing curriculum and lesson plans that impact student learning and allow for differentiation

 - An appreciation of diverse needs and perspectives in working with children and families